suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

     - index.css

 - Paste in the "favicon.gif" into the root directory.
-    Thia will give you a nice FormR icon on the tab of your browser
+    This will give you a nice FormR icon on the tab of your browser

 Open the index.html and paste the following on Line 1:
 ```HTML